 The yew trees

-When visiting the church, make sure to spend time in the beautiful grounds that historian Alec Clifton-Taylor once described as ‘the grandest churchyard in England’.
+When visiting the church, make sure to spend time in the beautiful grounds – once described by historian Alec Clifton-Taylor as ‘the grandest churchyard in England’.
 Alongside the unique ledger tombs from the early 18th century, St Mary’s Churchyard is famed for its yew trees.

 Yew trees, symbolising rebirth and regeneration, have long been associated with graveyards.
-Most only have one or two, but Painswick has 99 – or does it?
-Many have counted them and no-one seems to agree on how many there are, and it’s said the Devil would never allow a 100th yew tree to thrive (though an extra tree planted to celebrate the Millennium is still doing well).
+Most only have one or two, but Painswick has 99… or does it?
+Many have counted them and no-one seems to agree on how many there are, and it’s said the Devil would never allow a 100th yew tree to thrive (though an extra tree planted to celebrate the Millennium seems to be still doing well).

-If you’re visiting in late September, the annual Clypping Festival – not to be confused with clipping of the yew trees which happens twice a year – sees the local community coming together to encircle and clyppe (an old English word for embrace) the church.
+If you’re visiting around 19 September, the annual Clypping Festival – not to be confused with clipping of the yew trees which happens twice a year – sees the local community coming together to encircle and clyppe (an old English word for embrace) the church.
 This celebratory weekend also involves the Painswick Feast where you can try Puppy-Dog Pie (no actual dogs involved!).

 Painswick Heritage Trail